Bones

 She has me trained.
 After bath and grooming time, she goes directly to the freezer and sits.
 She doesn’t ask.
 She doesn’t bark.
 She just sits and stares at the freezer door with the absolute certainty of someone who knows exactly how this ends.

-Here’s why I love this treat — and why I’ve recommended it for years.
+Here is why I love this treat, and why I have recommended it for years.

 Beef ribs are one of the best natural options you can give a dog.
-The bone itself is a raw meaty bone, which means it’s safe to chew.
-Raw bones are flexible, not brittle like cooked bones.
-As your dog works through it, it acts like a toothbrush — scraping plaque off teeth in a way that no dental chew in a plastic bag can replicate.
+The bone itself is a raw meaty bone, which means it is safe to chew.
+Raw bones flex.
+They do not splinter the way cooked bones do.
+As your dog works through it, the bone acts like a toothbrush, scraping plaque off teeth in a way that no dental chew in a plastic bag can replicate.
+The bone itself is also calcium in its original, bioavailable form, the way nature delivered it long before anyone thought to add a synthetic premix to a bag.

-Beyond the dental benefit, there’s the mental stimulation piece.
+Beyond the dental and nutritional benefit, there is the mental stimulation piece.
 A dog working a bone is a dog in a flow state.
 Focused.
 Calm.
-Satisfied in a way that a five-minute walk doesn’t always achieve.
+Satisfied in a way that a five-minute walk does not always achieve.
 For high-energy dogs especially, that kind of sustained engagement matters.

-And it’s a high-value treat.
-Which means it’s useful.
-For training, for rewarding calm behavior, for building the kind of trust that makes a dog feel genuinely secure in their environment.
+And it is a high-value treat, which means it is useful.
+For training.
+For rewarding calm behavior.
+For building the kind of trust that makes a dog feel genuinely secure in their environment.

 A few details worth knowing before you start.